tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/购买指南/计费方式_intl_en.md

 Users can estimate the usage and price via [SCF Price Calculator](https://buy.cloud.tencent.com/price/scf/calculator).
 For the overview of SCF Billing details, please see [Billing Modes](https://cloud.tencent.com/document/product/583/12284), [Product Pricing](https://cloud.tencent.com/document/product/583/12281) and [Payment in Arrears](https://cloud.tencent.com/document/product/583/12283).

-SCF is billed on an hourly basis in **CNY**.
+SCF is billed on an hourly basis in **USD**.
 The SCF bill consists of the following three parts and each part is calculated in a specific method based on the collected data.
-The calculated amount is in **CNY**.
+The calculated amount is in **USD**.
 * Resource usage fee
 * Fee for number of invocations
 * Fee for public network outbound traffic